runetale/yggdrasill/README.md

 ## Future
 - [ ] Support Rag Model
-- [ ] Create a system that allows you to Serving Notch
+- [ ] Create a system that allows you to Serving Yggdrasill
 - [ ] Native Intergation with Runetale